javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/article.md

 - [Object.getPrototypeOf(obj)](mdn:js/Object.getPrototypeOf) -- returns the `[[Prototype]]` of `obj` (same as `__proto__` getter).
 - [Object.setPrototypeOf(obj, proto)](mdn:js/Object.setPrototypeOf) -- sets the `[[Prototype]]` of `obj` to `proto` (same as `__proto__` setter).

 The built-in `__proto__` getter/setter is unsafe if we'd want to put user-generated keys in to an object.
-Just because a user may enter "__proto__" as the key, and there'll be an error with hopefully easy, but generally unpredictable consequences.
+Just because a user may enter `"__proto__"` as the key, and there'll be an error, with hopefully light, but generally unpredictable consequences.

 So we can either use `Object.create(null)` to create a "very plain" object without `__proto__`, or stick to `Map` objects for that.